jpmorris/data_science_consultant_lessons/lectures/001-network_analysis_overview/001-01-network_analysis_overview.md

 - **Triangle**: a subgraph with three nodes and three edges
 - **Triadic Closure**: the tendency for nodes with a common neighbor to be connected

+# Basic Definitions - Graph Connectivity
+- **articulation points** - points that when removed increase the number of connected components
+- **bridges** - edges that when removed increase the number of connected components.
+- **connected component** - a subgraph in which each pair of nodes is connected with each other via a path

 # Basic Definitions - Centrality
 - **Centrality**: a measure of the importance of a node in a network